Citrate of Magnesia

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Citrate of Magnesia (magnesium citrate)?
+What should I avoid while taking Citrate of Magnesia?

-Avoid taking any other medicines within 2 hours before or 2 hours after you take magnesium citrate.
+Avoid taking any other medicines within 2 hours before or 2 hours after you take Citrate of Magnesia.
 Laxatives can make it harder for your body to absorb certain other drugs.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using magnesium citrate and call your doctor at once if you have:
+Stop using Citrate of Magnesia and call your doctor at once if you have:

 no bowel movement within 6 hours after taking the medicine;